PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 With this 'Hub & Spoke playground - LAB Builder' you'll be able to deploy Hub & Spoke topologies in various ways.

 Optionaly you can deploy Azure Firewall (Standard or Premium) in Hub VNET incl.
 Route table, deploy Virtual Machine in Hub VNET and/or Spoke VNET's and deploy Bastion Host in Hub VNET and/or Spoke VNET's.
+Optional deploy default Azure Firewall rule Collection group which enables spoke-to-spoke and internet traffic.

 On deployemnt you can specify the amount of Spoke VNET's to be deployed.
 VNET peerings will be deployed if both Hub and Spoke(s) are selected for deployement.

+To simulate OnPrem hybrid connectivity you can optionaly deploy a 'OnPrem' VNET.
+Optionaly deploy a Bastion Host, Virtual Machine and Virtual Network Gateway in the OnPrem VNET.
+When a Hub is also deployed with a VPN Gateway you can optionaly deploy a site-to-site VPN connection.

 ## LABbuilder scenario's